brendantang/naiveconcat/README.md

 [2]
 ```

-Making a procedure and then saving it as a word definition is pretty common, so there is a keyword for it: `define`.
+Making a procedure and then saving it as a word definition is pretty important, so there is a keyword for it: `define`.

 ```
 > {2 *} "double" define